rgavin1/Learning/DockerNodeExpress/README.md

 docker run -d -p 3000:3000 -v $(pwd):/app your_image_name
 ```

+💁‍♂️ __TIP__: Deleting Volumes

+To prevent volumes from building up.
+Use this command `-fv` when deleting the container or we can use the `docker volume prune`.

 ### __Prevent overriding specific files using volumes__

 In this case, when using volumes to prevent from overriding certain files we want to use `anonomyous volumes`